-Sailing the Phi Phi Islands in Thailand without the crowds is not the easiest.
+Sailing in the Phi Phi Islands in Thailand without the crowds is not the easiest.

-The beautiful Phi Phi islands are home to some of the world’s most gorgeous beaches.
+The beautiful Phi Phi islands, near to Phuket, are home to some of the world’s most gorgeous beaches.
 With silky soft white sand and stunning clear water, it’s easy to see why.
 Coupled with year-round warmth, tourists from around the world flock here.

 Located on the Western side of Thailand, these islands came to prominence following the film ‘The Beach’ with Leonardo diCaprio.
-Before this, it was a group of fairly hard to reach islands but since, ferries ply the route between Koh Phi Phi and Phuket/Krabi several times the day, bringing hoards of tourists over.
+Before this, it was a group of fairly hard to reach islands but since, ferries ply the route between Koh Phi Phi and Phuket/Krabi several times a day, bringing hoards of tourists over to explore the Phi Phi islands.

 Phuket Sail Tours